dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 The default value for the parameter `offset` is 0 which returns the first page of search results.
 Subsequent pages of results can be fetched by increasing `offset` by one.
-The amount of results per page is defined in `app/v2` in `application.conf`.
+The amount of results per page is defined in `results-per-page` in `application.conf`.

-If the parameter `limitToStandoffClass` is provided, Knora will look for search terms that are marked up with the indicated standoff class.
+If the parameter `limitToStandoffClass` is provided, DSP will look for search terms that are marked up with the indicated standoff class.

-If the parameter `returnFiles=true` is provided, Knora will return any file value attached to each matching resource.
+If the parameter `returnFiles=true` is provided, DSP will return any file value attached to each matching resource.

 To request the number of results rather than the results themselves, you can